INRIX-rebecca-davey/python-ml-workshop/README.md

 * it's (nearly) local, just a short hop across the Penines away
 * it has so many features!
 Great for machine learning, and rich for visualisation and mapping.

+## Jupyter notebook

+The tool we'll be using to develop and run the code is Jupyter notebook.
+This is a Python package that will be installed when you install the dependencies for the workshop.
+You launch it from the command line with 'jupyter notebook' and it will start a notebook in whatever directory you launch it from.

+If you haven't used Jupyter notebook before, here's a link to a tutorial on using it.
+You can skip the section about running it in Docker, as we won't be doing that. https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook

+We'll also be using a wonderful package called 'pandas', which uses dataframes for neat handling of our data.
+If you haven't used it before, check out the pandas tutorial notebook 'pandas_tutorial.ipynb' to get a feel for the basic functions, as we'll be using it quite a lot.

 ## Installing the tools we'll be using

 ### If you don't currently have Python installed